If you love kayaking and are planning a getaway, Florida is an ideal place to base your trip.

 In December and January, we’ve kayaked some of these rivers in North Florida and started the day with weather in the high 30s!
 In those cases, we ended up with sunny weather in the 60s by afternoon.
 If this is when you plan your trip, be prepared for a wide range of temperatures.

 The most popular time for almost all outdoor activities in Florida is spring.
-You have the best chance of good weather in March and early April, but you will be competing for accommodations.
+You have the best chance of good weather in March and early April, but you will be competing for accommodations and prices are at their peak.

 Ocala: Four fabulous kayaking rivers in 45 minutes